Rabbits have some unique behaviors. You may have seen a rabbit leap in the air and twist its body. This is a binky.

 A half-binky is also a sign of happiness among rabbits.
 To get your rabbit to do the head flick, look at them and flick your head to the side.
 If they do it back, you know they are happy and comfortable.

 It is also adorable when they do an ear flick because their ears are larger than their heads.
-Make your bunny happy, and he will do many tricks for you.
+Make your bunny happy, and they will do many tricks for you.

 What Is A Flop?